RenonGracie/solHealthFE/README.md

 1. Create a new branch for your feature
 2. Make your changes
-3. Submit a pull request
+3. Submit a pull request to `develop`
+4. After merge, follow the release process above if deploying to production